 In addition to assessing EAs' attachment styles, rejection sensitivity, and sexting experiences, the study presented here also assessed participants' evaluations of sexting victimization.
-In collaboration with an EA research assistant, two scenarios and the accompanying follow-up questions were developed specifically for use in this study.
+In collaboration with two EA research assistants, multiple scenarios and the accompanying follow-up questions were developed specifically for use in this study.
 The measure was pilot tested with a sample of EAs to assess testing fatigue, comprehension, and ecological validity of the scenarios as presented.
 Only minor changes were made to the scenario wording.